 Erected in 1402 by the Knights Hospitaller in dedication to St Peter, Bodrum Castle is in a great position, lording over the harbour and town.
 The imposing fortification is rich in history.
 It has been used as a chateau for knights, a prison before World War 1 and unsurprisingly, a military base.
 Even the marble and stones from the Mausoleum at Halicarnassus, which had been damaged during an earthquake, were used in its construction.

-The castle is open to the public, at 20 Turkish lira (around £2).
+The castle is open to the public, at about 20 Turkish lira (around £2).
 The views of the city and harbour from the battlements are simply stunning and well worth the climb.
 There’s also a garden café, and the castle hosts multiple Turkish cultural festivals throughout the year.

 Zeki Muren Arts Museum